Prague is a city that is slightly similar to Budapest.

 A hike up the stairs to the top of Letna Hill is the main purpose of this journey.

-From atop you have amazing views of all of Prague.
+From atop you have amazing views of Prague.

 From here we’ll go back towards the Castle Quarter, because that area is so cool to roam around in.